mxagar/accelerated_computer_science_coursera/03_Unordered_DS/README.md

 Two other (related) methods to deal with collisions are **linear probing** and **double hashing**.

-**Linear probing** consists in looking for the next free (circularly, if necessary) slot in the array/table whenever we have a collision; we start with the next cell to the hashed index and keep on.
-Recall that the hash table stores the key + hash + value.
+**Linear probing** consists in looking for the next free slot (circularly, if necessary) in the array/table whenever we have a collision; we start with the next cell to the hashed index and keep on.
+Recall that the hash table stores the key + value, and we know the hash from the index.

 So for the same example hash function as before, the updated version would be: